phiresky/dupegone/README.md

     find "$1" -type f -exec sha1sum {} + | sort | uniq -w 32 --all-repeated=separate
 (by /u/Rangi42) takes 4:41 min.
 ![pic](http://i.imgur.com/SdLftak.png)
+sort -R randomizes file order.
+As you can see, the same thing with random file order takes 3 min vs 20 seconds.

 Made mostly as an exercise of C++ and algorithms/data structures